-This manual is structured by customer feedback to provide the required information for setup, operation, testing, maintaining, and troubleshooting your BAM 1022 mass monitor.
-Should you still require support after consulting your printed documentation, we encourage you to contact one of our expert Technical Service representatives during normal business hours of 7:00 a.m. to 4:00 p.m.
-Pacific Standard Time, Monday through Friday.
+Should you require support, please consult your printed documentation or our website www.metone.com to resolve your problem.
+If you are still experiencing difficulty, you may contact a Technical Service representative during normal business hours.
 In addition, technical information and service bulletins are often posted on our website.
 Please contact us and obtain a Return Authorization (RA) number before sending any equipment back to the factory.
 This allows us to track and schedule service work and to expedite customer service.
 Please have your instrument serial number available when contacting the manufacturer.